 Prefers higher levels of humidity, around 75% or above.
 If the air around the plant is too dry, use a humidifier or occasionally mist the plant to increase humidity.

-The plant can live happily in the provided grow pot for up to a year.
-Check if the plant is ready to be repotted by touching the soil and seeing if it has become loose, or if the roots have filled the bottom of the pot.
+The plant can live happily in the provided pot for up to a year.
+Check if the plant is ready to be repotted by touching the soil and seeing if it has become loose, or if the roots have become overgrown.
 Irrigate the pot in order to loosen the soil before transplanting.
 Repot using a rich, well-draining soil.
+When your plant is ready to be repotted, you can follow our simple how-to guide.

 Unhealthy Plant Signs